 There is also a ADS Region 15 conference held each year in a different location across North and South Carolina.
 This gives members the chance to meet and visit with club members from other parts of Region 15.
 The ADS National association also hosts an annual conference at different locations across the US.
 If your interest in daylilies involves hybridization, you will definitely want to be a member of American Daylily Society national club so that you can register your plants with that organization.

 Where & when do we meet?

-We meet monthly on the 3rd Saturday of the month at Carmel Presbyterian Church.
-The address is 2048 Carmel Road in Charlotte, NC.
+We meet monthly on the 2nd Saturday of the month at Carmel Presbyterian Church.
+The address is 2048 Carmel Road, Charlotte, NC 28226.

-Meetings begin at 9:00 AM with a light breakfast, followed by a short business meeting at 9:30, and our featured program at 10:00.
+Meetings begin at 9:00 AM with a short business meeting, breakfast foods, followed by our featured program.